 Seeing the One in all

-The capacity to see the Unity that is the Truth behind all diversity, is unique to the enlightened.
+The capacity to see the unity that is the truth behind all diversity, is unique to the enlightened.
 However much the unenlightened may verbally affirm unity, the pressure of life-experience dispels it like a mirage.
 Truth is only truth when it is realized.

-The enlightened is aware of diversity even though he perceives the underlying unity.
+The enlightened person is aware of diversity even though he perceives the underlying unity.
 And this is the crux of the matter: Unity is the underlying reality, but on the surface differentiation must be both seen and reacted to accordingly.
 For example, proper food and poison may be metaphysically the same, but the enlightened eat one and avoid the other.
 As long as we are in the world we must act to some extent as though it is real, just as in a dream we have to follow the rules even though we know we are dreaming.
 For example, we cannot walk through a dream wall, but must use a dream door.
 Sri Ramakrishna spoke of the unripe understanding of non-duality that can get us into difficulties.
 Here is the story he told regarding it:

 “In a certain forest lived a holy man who had many disciples.
 Once he taught the disciples that they should bow down to all recognizing that God dwells in all beings.
 One day one of the disciples went to the forest to bring firewood for the sacrificial fire.
 All of a sudden there was an outcry, ‘Run, run all, wherever you are!
 A mad elephant is passing!’
 Everybody ran, but the disciple did not flee.
 He knew that the elephant was also God.
 So he thought, ‘Why should I run away?’
 So thinking he stood still and began to sing praises, bowing before the animal.
 The mahout on the elephant was, however, shouting, ‘Run, run!’
 The disciple still did not move.
 Finally the elephant came and lifting him up with its trunk threw him on one side and left.
 The disciple was heavily bruised and lay unconscious on the ground.

-“Hearing what had happened his teacher and the other disciples came and carried him to the ashram.
+“Hearing what had happened, his teacher and the other disciples came and carried him to the ashram.
 He was given medicine.
 Upon his regaining consciousness sometime later some one asked him, ‘Why did you not run away after hearing that the elephant was coming?’
 He said, ‘The teacher had told me that God himself had become all these men, animals and the rest.
-That is why I did not move away, seeing that it was only God who was coming as elephant.’
+That is why I did not move away, seeing that it was only God who was coming as an elephant.’
 The teacher then said, ‘Yes, my child, it is true that the elephant God was coming, but the mahout God did warn you.
-Since all are God why did you not pay heed to his words?
+Since all are God, why did you not pay heed to his words?
 One should also listen to the words of the mahout God.’”